 The list, however, cannot be read.
 The words cannot be deciphered.
 The mistakes are covered.
 The sins are hidden.
 His hand hides those at the top; His blood covers the rest of the list.

 OUR SINS ARE BLOTTED OUT BY THE BLOOD OF JESUS

 But what does it mean for us today, as we live in a time of uncertainty and promise?

 Life is Not Futile. “‘For I know the plans I have for you,’ declares the LORD, ‘plans to prosper you and not to harm you, plans to give you hope and a future’” (Jer.
 29:11).

 Failures are Not Forever.
 “For I will forgive their wickedness and will remember their sins no more” (Heb.
 8:12).

 Death is Not Final.
 Paul wrote in Corinthians 15:51-54: “Listen, I tell you a mystery: We will not all sleep, but we will all be changed—in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 For the perishable must clothe itself with the imperishable, and the mortal with immortality.
 When the perishable has been clothed with the imperishable, and the mortal with immortality, then the saying that is written will come true: “Death has been swallowed up in victory.”

-Does your life feel futile?
+Does your life feel futile or out of control?
 It doesn’t have to.

 Do some of your failures seem like they will last forever?
 They won’t.